JustinPatenaude/balticathletics/products/baseball.md

 - Pants
 photos: []
 promotions:
-- title: CLEARANCE - SKLZ Batting BT360-100-02
-  image: "/2022-01-04 14.46.04.jpg"
-  price: 36
-  description: |-
-    ONE available.

-    Promote proper swing mechanics and body positioning using the 360 Tee.
-It swivels to various pitch locations for full plate coverage.
-Practice hitting outside, middle, inside, high and low pitches.
-The slanted rubber cup is designed to hold the ball in place in any position.
 - title: CLEARANCE - Champion Pro Catchers Chest Pad P100SBK - Adult
   image: "/2022-01-04 15.14.17.jpg"
   price: 75